Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Preliminaries

 \textbf{DPSGD \cite{dpsgd}}.
 DPSGD, proposed in 2016 by Abadi \emph{et al.}, is the first work that proposed to craft the synergy of DP into the region of gradient descent algorithms.
 In contrast to directly adding noise to the well-trained model parameters, the algorithm in \cite{dpsgd} can preserve a better model utility under more relaxed security assumptions.
 The method of DPSGD is relatively straightforward.
 Specifically, in each iteration of the training, the algorithm clips the gradient and adds the Gaussian noise to the gradients, such that

 where $B$ is the batch size and $\vect{g}$ is the weight gradients.
-It can be demonstrated that the noise is added to the gradients directly in each iteration in the time domain.
-DPSGD is proven to maintain the model utility to a certain extent efficiently.
+It can be demonstrated that the noise is added to the clipped gradients directly in each iteration in the time domain.
+Nevertheless, DPSGD is proven to be able to maintain the model utility to a certain extent efficiently.

 \textbf{Spectral-DP \cite{spectral}.} Feng \emph{et al.} propose that the loss in model accuracy is due to the direct gradient clipping and noise addition.
 Hench the authors design an alternative of DPSGD called Spectral-DP \cite{spectral}.
 In particular, Spectral-DP first pads the weight matrix and the convolutional kernels to the same size and performs the Hadamard product between these two matrices in the Fourier domain.
 The clipping and Gaussian noise adding are applied accordingly afterward.
 At the core of Spectral-DP lies a filtering operation, which sets a ratio of the gradients to zeros before converting the noised gradients back to the time domain.
 Compared to DPSGD, Spectral-DP achieves a lower noise scale.
 However, it relies on the filtering ratio and would inevitably delete the original gradients.
 We will further analyze this in Section \ref{subsec:method:theoretical}.